Skip to content

 Set TINA4_LOG_LEVEL=info in production.
 Debug output at scale produces millions of lines per hour and obscures real errors.

-Tina4::Log.fatal(...) logs at the fatal level but does not call exit.
+Tina4::Log.error(...) logs at the error level but does not call exit.
 Call abort or Process.exit(1) explicitly after logging an unrecoverable condition.

 Sponsored with 🩵 by Code InfinityCode Infinity